 5.8.
 Offshore Incidents.

 For incidents that occur offshore involving USC staff or students, the approach is collaborative in nature with the nearest consular, foreign government agency or host country organisation being responsible for managing events in their area, as well as any contracted provider.
 Students and staff involved in an incident occurring offshore are to follow the incident management procedures of the organisation where they are based and complete an incident report that is relevant to that organisation.
 A USC incident report is also required to be completed.
-Departments and Faculties are responsible for undertaking risk assessments prior to international travel and for maintaining emergency contact details as part of the pre-departure packages.
+Departments and Schools are responsible for undertaking risk assessments prior to international travel and for maintaining emergency contact details as part of the pre-departure packages.

 5.9 Review of response to critical incidents.